easyCZ/SLIP-A-2015/report/hayden.md

 I designed the (very simple) circuit for the sensor, which consisted of a potential divider fed into an op-amp.
-The op-amp provided a suitably low output impedence, ensuring that the measurement wasn't affected by current flowing into the ADC of the nRF51822.
+The op-amp provided a suitably low output impedance, ensuring that the measurement wasn't affected by current flowing into the ADC of the nRF51822.

 The thermistor was sewn into the vest under the right armpit.
 This is one of the